gazebosim/sdf_tutorials/spec_shapes/tutorial.md

 In the local frame of the visual, the extents of the box are `-0.5 -0.5 -0.5` and `0.5 0.5 0.5`.

+## Composition of Shapes

-As mentioned earlier, multiple visual elements can be used in a single link.
+Multiple visual elements can be used in a single link.
 In the following example, a cylinder and a sphere are combined to create a more complex shape.